 Beginning in grades 4-5, the Shaw Nature Reserve Ecology Club teams experience a series of outdoorfocused programs to engage student curiosity, grow connections to nature, and develop leadership skills and self-confidence.
 They begin learning about Missouri's diverse habitats as Habitat Helpers.
 They can then graduate to the H2Os program (grades 6-8), in which they will learn about conservation efforts.
+Registration begins June and the program begins in September of each year.
 Contact the Shaw Nature Reserve team at (314) 577-9523 for more information.